StylianosZachariou/Physarum-Slime-Simulation/README.md

 3- Place particles in the center pixel assigning them with random rotations.

 Each of these can be triggered using the respective number keys on the keyboard.

+**Warning: The application is computationally heavy and a good graphics card is recomended for it to function as expected.**